 Tooth pain is considered amongst the most painful conditions people experience.
 Some women have said they would rather give birth than go through a toothache again!

-Our practice takes a very proactive approach to oral health to minimize risk of dental pain.
-We will educate you, and develop a treatment plan so you never have to experience a toothache.
+Our practice takes a very proactive approach to oral health to minimize the risk of dental pain.
+We will educate you and develop a treatment plan, so you never have to experience a toothache.

 Unfortunately, despite best efforts, dental pain can occur.
-Our office policy is to ideally see an emergency patient the same day, or within 24 hours of the initial phone call.
+Our office policy is to ideally see an emergency patient the same day or within 24 hours of the initial phone call.
 We specifically reserve time in our day to accommodate dental emergencies.
-We keep expanded hours with dual shifts, and Saturdays to make routine dental care convenient for our patients.
+We keep expanded hours and Saturdays available to make routine dental care convenient for our patients.

 In the rare event you are fitted into our schedule as an emergency, you may wait to be seen.
 We will immediately make you comfortable upon arrival by either giving topical or local anesthetic.
 We will do whatever procedure we can to get you comfortable so you can have a restful day or night.